UX Research | Accessibility

 Video conference tools are essential for work and social interactions; however, visually impaired users who rely on accessible features, like screen readers, face unique challenges.

-We conducted two phases of research with visually impaired Zoom users.
-First, we interviewed people to learn about common challenges.
+My team and I conducted two phases of research.
+First, we interviewed people who are legally blind to learn about common challenges.
 Second, we observed people navigate a series of tasks in Zoom.

 Research questions